Pylons/pyramid/docs/glossary.rst

   Router
     The :term:`WSGI` application created when you start a :mod:`repoze.bfg` application.
 The router intercepts requests,
-    invokes traversal, calls view functions, and returns responses to the WSGI server on behalf of your :mod:`repoze.bfg` application.
+    invokes traversal and/or URL dispatch, calls view functions, and returns responses to the WSGI server on behalf of your :mod:`repoze.bfg` application.
   URL dispatch
     An alternative to graph traversal as a mechanism for locating a :term:`context` for a :term:`view`.
 When you use :term:`Routes` in your :mod:`repoze.bfg` application via a ``<route>`` declaration in ZCML, you are using URL dispatch.
 See the :ref:`urldispatch_chapter` for more information.
   Context
-    An object in the system that is found during :term:`traversal` or :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object; if it's found via :term:`URL dispatch`, it's a manufactured context object that contains routing information.
+    An object in the system that is found during :term:`traversal` or :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object that is part of an object graph; if it's found via :term:`URL dispatch`, it's a manufactured context object that contains routing information.
 A context becomes the subject of a :term:`view`, and typically has security information attached to it.
-See the :ref:`traversal_chapter` chapter and the :ref:`urldispatch_chapter` chapter for more information about how a URL is resolved to a context.
+See the :ref:`traversal_chapter` chapter and the
+    :ref:`urldispatch_chapter` chapter for more information about how a URL is resolved to a context.
   Application registry